GreatCowBASIC/Demonstration_Sources/game_solutions/readme.md

 The game was then expanded and released commercially in 1983 by ASP Software.

-The game is now ported to micro controllers by Evan R Venn in 2022 to showcase the capabilities Great Cow BASIC.
+The game is now ported to micro controllers by Evan R Venn in 2022 to showcase the capabilities GCBASIC.

 -----